Masood-Ahmed271/hackher-hackathon/HackHer/README.md

 Then the app would be running on 'http://localhost:8081/'

 # Important Note:
- While running, if some of the libraries are missing, do install them via `pip install {library-name}` or `npm install {library-name}`.
+ While running, if some of the libraries are missing, do install them via `npm install {library-name}`.

 # Feedback
 Pull requests are welcome.
 For feedback and suggestions, please reach out to Graze.